4 Highly Talented Female Expressionists of the 20th Century

 It always feels amazing to learn about new artists, especially the ones that produced Expressionist works.
-Personally, as a fan of Expressionist art, I recently discovered female Expressionist artists that contributed to 20th-century art with their excellent work.
-With the arrival of women’s history month, it is time to get inspired by the works of these four women artists, who were way too underrated despite their great contribution.
+Personally, as a fan of Abstract Expressionism, I recently discovered female Expressionists that contributed to 20th century art with their excellent work.
+It is time to get inspired by the works of these four women artists, who were way too underrated despite their great contribution.

 Alma Thomas was born in Georgia, USA in 1891.
 Although she came from an intellectual family, she still faced racism during her childhood.
 As people of color, her family had to move to Washington, D.C.
 This way, Alma and her sisters could receive the education that a white person could easily receive anywhere in the country.
 She finished her bachelor’s degree in fine arts at Howard University in 1924, followed by master’s studies in art education at Columbia University.
 In 1972, she was the first African-American woman to have a retrospective at the Whitney Museum of American Art in New York City.